nova-nguyen/Data-System-Coursework/weekly/week_02.md

 Wednesday: Review Python and content so far.

-Friday: Continue review, learn about functions as objects and lambda functions (and list comprehensions, if time allows).
+Friday: Continue review, learn about functions as objects and lambda functions.

 ---